Romania parliament votes in favor of man/woman marriage only

 - Amazon antitrust critic has her own critics now

+Accept, a Romanian group that fights for equality for same-sex couples, condemned the vote, accusing the Senate of “raising homophobia to state value and sacrificing constitutional protection for many families.”

+While the ruling could limit the definition of marriage, it would not preclude a law that would recognize same-sex civil partnerships.

-Romania, along with Poland, Slovakia, Bulgaria, Lithuania and Latvia, don’t recognize same-sex marriage or offer legal protection to same-sex couples.
+Romania, along with Poland, Slovakia, Bulgaria, Lithuania and Latvia, doesn’t recognize same-sex marriage or offer legal protection to same-sex couples.